 - On your Mac, click the Wi-Fi icon in the menu bar → System Preferences → Network → Wi-Fi and ensure that the name of the network on your Mac is same as that of your TV.

 Once both these devices are connected to the same local wireless network, they will automatically discover each other.
-Then, you won’t have any problem in snapping tvOS screenshots using your Mac.
+Then, you won’t have any problem with snapping tvOS screenshots using your Mac.

 Step #1.
 Launch QuickTime Player on your Mac and select New Movie Recording from the File menu or press Option (⌥)-Command (⌘)-N.